Australian Rugby League Commission: ARL Development

 ARL Development is a non-profit company that was formed by the ARL to develop the sport from an introductory level to the age of 18 years.
 In achieving this, ARL Development has developed new modified codes that gradually introduce children to rugby league.
 This is done by restricting the rules and then gradually releasing these restrictions.

 The two introductory modified codes currently in use are mini footy and mod league.
 On completion of mod league, players make a move to full international rugby league laws.

 Organisation structure

-The ARL Commission is the peak governing body of rugby league football in Australia.
-It is headquartered in Sydney at Rugby League Central, Moore Park, New South Wales.
+The ARL is governed by a board of directors, referred to as a “commission”.
+The board was previously composed of representatives of member clubs and state leagues but was reconstituted with directors independent of the member clubs and leagues and renamed as a “commission”.
+It is headquartered in Sydney at “Rugby League Central”, Moore Park, New South Wales.

-All 16 National Rugby League clubs and the New South Wales Rugby League and the Queensland Rugby League are members of the commission.
-This means that the commission has 18 shareholder members in total.
+All 17 National Rugby League clubs and the New South Wales Rugby League and the Queensland Rugby League are members of the commission.
+This means that the commission has 19 shareholder members in total.